public-affairs-data-journalism/padjo/source/tutorials/database-joins/sql-inner-join.md

 --------------

 > Note: For this SQL lesson, I will be using MySQL and the Sequel Pro GUI.
 The queries and concepts should be the same as they are with SQLite.
+The database we will use consists of five tables:
+>
+> 1. `members` - Current U.S. congressmembers as of October 2014
+> 2. `terms` - The terms served by the current U.S. congressmembers
+> 3. `social_accounts` - social account names for current U.S. congressmembers
+> 4. `twitter_profiles` - Twitter profile data for the accounts in `social_accounts`
+> 5. `tweets` - The most recent 3,200 tweets of each Twitter profile (about 800,000+ tweets altogether)
 >
 > - [MySQL dump of Congress and Twitter data](http://stash.padjo.org/dumps/sql/congress_twitter.sql.zip)
 > - [SQLite dump of Congress and Twitter data](http://stash.padjo.org/dumps/sql/congress_twitter.sqlite.zip)